dataspecer/ds-wdoi/comments-ideas/ideas.md

     - What if there are none?
       - Some properties do not have assignet subject contrait and, basically, can be used on any class.
       - I could follow the hierarchy tree to the root and ask for additional properties.
 Basically repeat the query for my parent classes.
 This can be precomputed.
-      - Should this happen always, that is to say, include all properties from parent classes to the shown property list or show only properties for the current class and user should decide depth to which expand parent classes or maybe just by clicking the classes he wants?**
+      - Should this happen always, that is to say, include all properties from parent classes to the shown property list or show only properties for the current class and user should decide depth to which expand parent classes or maybe just by clicking the classes he wants?
+        - Always.
     - Note that I want to exclude the annoying ID properties or properties regarding the wikidata types.
+      - Not anymore.
 - **If I obtain some properties to show.** - I must consider the intersection of the valid properties by constraint and recommended properties.
   1. I must take into an account the properties for this type values, before recommending something else. **(This must be done always.)**
   2. I could sort them with schema tree recommender only, but only if it recommends everyting for the type.